Thinkwise/docs/docs/sf/cubes.md

 Once the cube view has been created and the fields have been added, they are available in the cube of the final product After this, the cube can be further embellished with constant lines, filters, totals, and conditional formatting.

 Using the cube view toolbar, the available cube views can be displayed in a bar on the screen, in the same way as prefilters, tasks and reports.
-In combination with the new cube components, screens can be developed for example with only graphs and a toolbar to select the view.
+In combination with the new cube components, screens can be developed for example with only charts and a toolbar to select the view.

-### Graphs
+### charts

-Each overview can be displayed graphically in a two or three-dimensional graph.
+Each overview can be displayed chartically in a two or three-dimensional chart.
 Dimensions can also be linked to each other so that a hierarchy is created.

 > Customer - Project
 >